kevinnhan1/Coursera-Case-Studies/README.md

 and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

+### Note:
+For learning purposes a variety of tools were used for this use case.

 # Ask:
 ## The business task:
 The business task in this case is to discover marketing strategies aimed at converting casual rides to annual riders.
 To achieve this, a few questions were asked: